There are two types of banks that store cord blood:

 Blood is collected immediately after delivery by an obstetrician, nurse, or technician.
 After birth, the umbilical cord is cut and clamped on one side.
 To collect blood, a small needle is passed into the umbilical vein and a syringe is used to draw blood.

-Blood also can be collected by hanging a bag below the mother and letting gravity draw the blood down through a tube and into the bag.
-Blood collection can occur either before or after the placenta is delivered.
+Blood also can be collected by hanging a bag below the mother and letting gravity draw the blood from the cord down through a tube and into the bag.
+Blood collection can happen either before or after the placenta is delivered.

 After collection, the cord blood is taken by courier to the cord-blood bank.
 Once there, the sample is given an identifying number.
 Then the stem cells are separated from the rest of the blood and are stored cryogenically (frozen in liquid nitrogen).